UKHO/devops-gated-infrastructure-deploy/docs/template-parameters-in-detail.md

 ## RunMode

 Controls whether Manual Verfification is to be triggered when changes are detected.
 Valid values are: `PlanOnly`, `VerifyDisabled`, `VerifyOnDestroy` and `VerifyOnAny`.
 Default behaviour if value not provided is VerifyOnDestroy.
 A common strategy would be to have HaltOnX for live environment and VerifyDisabled for all other environments.
+With PlanOnly for any pull requests purposes.

 ## TerraformArtifact